Organization-test-udea/flujo-git/README.md

 git reset HEAD <filename>			    -- Unstages the changes of the file git reset -p HEAD <filename>			    -- Unstages the changes of the file showing the changes that will be unstaged git revert HEAD					    -- Creates a commit with the inverse changes in the last commmit to fix problems

+## LINUX USEFUL COMMANDS
+touch <file>				            -- Creates a new file touch .gitignore			            -- File to put the files that we want to ignore in the 'adds' echo "something" > file.txt			    -- Creates a file and put that "something" inside it just conserving that line echo "something" >> file.txt			    -- Creates a file and append that "something" ls -la						    -- Lists all files including hidden ones nano file.txt					    -- Opens hte file in a text editor